 Almond oil has long held a special place in health and beauty.
-From its origins in ancient Persia, this lightweight nutrient-rich oil it has been a staple in skincare and hair treatments.
+From its origins in ancient Persia, this lightweight nutrient-rich oil has been a staple in skincare and hair treatments.
 Almond oil continues to be popular with many uses even in the bustling modern skincare and beauty market.
-Its legions of fans sing almond oil’s praises for almost everything from improving the health and hydration of dry skin or hair to even prevent stretch marks during pregnancy.
-As ever we’re going to separate the myth from the legend.
-In this article, we’ll explore the science behind the benefits of almond oil, what in can do for skin and hair and how to use it in your beauty routine.
+Its legions of fans sing almond oil’s praises for almost everything.
+This ranges from improving the health and hydration of dry skin or hair to even preventing stretch marks during pregnancy.
+As ever, we’re going to separate the myth from the legend.
+In this article, we’ll explore the science behind the benefits of almond oil.
+We’ll look at what it can do for skin and hair and how to use it in your beauty routine.

 This is a natural oil extracted from the kernels of the almond tree (Prunus dulcis).
 The nutritional value of almonds is further concentrated in the oil which then carries a number of benefits for skin, hair and nails.
-Which is why the use of almond oil spans centuries and cultures.
+This is why the use of almond oil spans centuries and cultures.
 From Greco-Persian to traditional Chinese medicine, it has been celebrated for its ability to hydrate, nourish, protect and heal the skin.
 In ancient Persia, almonds symbolised prosperity and health, with almond oil prized for softening and hydrating the skin while protecting against the harsh climate.
-Similarly, Ayurvedic traditions celebrated almond oil for its soothing and balancing properties with uses in massages to reduce inflammation, hydrate dry skin and promote relaxation.
+Similarly, Ayurvedic traditions celebrated almond oil for its soothing and balancing properties.
+Here, its main use was in massages to reduce inflammation, hydrate dry skin and promote relaxation.
 In the Mediterranean, almond oil became a daily beauty staple, hydrating skin, strengthening hair and enriching diets.

 The benefits of almond oil stem from its nutrient-rich composition.
 These compounds provide both immediate results and long-term benefits for the skin, hair and nails.
 As such, the key components of almond oil responsible for its hair and skin benefits include:

-- Vitamin E: A powerful antioxidant, Vitamin E neutralises free radicals, repairs skin damage and helps reduce visible signs of ageing like fine lines and wrinkles.
+- Vitamin E: a powerful antioxidant, vitamin E neutralises free radicals and repairs skin damage.
+It also helps reduce visible signs of ageing like fine lines and wrinkles.

-- Fatty Acids (Omega-9 and Omega-6): These essential fats hydrate deeply, strengthen the skin’s natural barrier, and nourish hair from the root to the tip.
+- Fatty acids (omega-9 and omega-6): these essential fats hydrate deeply and strengthen the skin’s natural barrier.
+They also nourish hair from the root to the tip.

 - Vitamin A: Retinol supports skin cell turnover, promoting a brighter and smoother complexion over time.